How to Get Rid of Odors in Your Freezer

 My.
 Heart.
 Dropped.

-I couldn’t even make myself cry because I was felt so sick about it!
+I couldn’t even make myself cry because I felt so sick about it!

 Okay, enough dramatics (yes it was my fault, I know that already!)